5amdotis/5amdotis/README.md

 ### Hi there 👋

-In my freetime I like to read, swim, walk long distances, play offline games, listen to podcast, and road cycle.
+In my free time I like to read, swim, walk long distances, play offline games, listen to podcasts, and road cycle.

 My main interests are user experience and privacy.

 I have a website: https://5am.is

-Follow me on Mastodon: <a rel="me" href="https://nerdculture.de/@5amdotis">@5amdotis@nerdculture.de</a>.